- Academic Bankruptcy

 Undergraduate students who have not attended the University for at least one semester should request readmission through Canes Central no later than two weeks before the beginning of classes, in the semester they wish to re-enroll.
 Readmission to the University is contingent upon approval of the Dean of the school/college the student is applying to and clearance from the Office of Student Account Services.

 International students who seek readmission must receive clearance from International Admission and submit a bank letter to receive an I-20 from International Student and Scholar Services.

 Specific details on the readmission process can be found here.

 Students who have attended another college or university since they were last enrolled at the University of Miami, will be required to provide a transcript of their work.
 Failure to disclose all prior institutions attended may result in disciplinary action.

 An undergraduate student who has applied to graduate for a given semester will not be eligible to register for any subsequent semester until the student applies for readmission or admission to a new program.
 A candidate for graduation may wish to continue his/her studies in one of the following situations:

 - If the student fails to graduate and further registration is needed, they must delete their application for graduation in CaneLink and within twenty-four hours, registration for subsequent semesters or sessions should be available.
-Students should contact the Office of the University Registrar for assistance.
+Students should contact Canes Central for assistance.